The It Girl (album)

-The It Girl is the second studio album by English Britpop band Sleeper, released in May 1996 (see 1996 in music).
-It was their most successful album, selling over 300,000 copies in the UK alone.
-The album was released internationally; the US version has a different track listing along with alternative photos in the liner booklet.
-It was recorded in London over the winter of 1995 and 1996.
+The It Girl is the second studio album by English Britpop band Sleeper, released in May 1996.
+It was their most successful album, selling over 300,000 copies in the UK alone and featuring the top-20 singles "What Do I Do Now?", "Sale of the Century", "Nice Guy Eddie", and "Statuesque".
+The album was released internationally, with the US version having a different track listing and alternative photos in the liner booklet.

+Background

+The album was recorded in London over the winter of 1995 and 1996 and production was helmed by Stephen Street.

+Much of the content of the album is autobiographical.
+"Lie Detector" was written about Wener's frustration with "how women are stereotyped and put into boxes, and not allowed to escape the way they were originally viewed."

 Critical reception

+The album was well received by critics and helped solidify Sleeper's status as a key band in the Britpop movement.

 Jack Rabid of AllMusic wrote that while "nothing is quite the total knockout of Smart's 'Inbetweener,' The It Girl is more consistently accomplished, with a broader palette of influences".